Change of name after marriage or divorce

 If you kept your surnames when you got married, you can decide on a joint surname (married name) at a later date without being bound by a time limit.
 This declaration cannot be revoked during the marriage.

 You can choose the maiden name of one of the spouses or one of their current surnames as your married name.
 Example: Mrs Hase née Wolf is married to Mr Hirsch née Hund.
-All four names can be chosen as the married name.
+All four names can be used for the married name.

-If your surname has not become your married name, you can declare to the registry office that you wish to add your maiden name or the name you were using at the time of the declaration in front of it.
-As a rule, this must not result in a "triple name".
-The prefixed or appended name and the married name are joined together by a hyphen.
-You still have this option even if the marriage has already been dissolved, as long as you have the married name.
+If your surname has not become your married name, you can prefix or append your maiden name or the surname you had before the marriage.
+This must not result in a "triple name".
+You still have this option even if the marriage has already been dissolved, as long as you continue to use the married name.

 Legal basis